MichaelLevin5908/MichaelLevin5908/README.md

 </div>

 # 💫 About Me:
-- Computer Science and Mathematics Student at the University of California, Los Angeles
+- Computer Science Student at the University of California, Los Angeles
 - Proficient in software engineering and data analysis

 ## 🏞️ Personal Hobbies: